Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 Indeed, the above vectors are of the form \eqref{flat_fan}, which is required for asymptotically-flat solutions that are supersymmetric.
 Furthermore, the fan \eqref{black_lens_fan} has no orbifold singularities: it is possible to choose the lattice vectors $w^a$ satisfying \eqref{wa_def} as $w^0=w^3=(1,0,0)$ and $w^1=w^2=(0,1,0)$.
 If $V^2$ was replaced with a generic bubble vector of the form \eqref{flat_fan}, that is $V^2=(0,p_2,1-p_2)$, a vector $w^3\in\bZ^3$ satisfying $(V^2,V^3,w^3)=1$ would exist only if $p_2=0$ or $p_2=2$; the choice $p_2=0$ would give the black ring fan \eqref{black_ring_fan} that we have already discussed, whereas $p_2=2$ leads to the fan \eqref{black_lens_fan} that we are considering now.
 If we apply \eqref{cD_a_topology} and \eqref{p,q_fmla} to the fan \eqref{black_lens_fan}, we can see that $\cD_1\,\cong\,L(2,1)$ and $\cD_2\,\cong\,S^3$, where $\cD_1$ is the horizon while $\cD_2$ is the bubble.

 Asymptotically-AdS black lenses, if any exist, may have horizon topology $L(p,1)$ for any $p$ even in the presence of a single bubble, since $V^2$ would no longer be restricted to be of the form \eqref{flat_fan}.
-Focusing on the case of $L(2,1)$ horizon, there are a priori two possibilities for the fan: either the same as \eqref{black_lens_fan} or a similar fan with $V^2$ replaced with $(0,2,1)$.
-For the moment, let us focus on the fan \eqref{black_lens_fan}, we will discuss the fan with $(0,2,1)$ later.
+Focusing on the case of $L(2,1)$ horizon, there are a priori multiple possibilities for the fan, differing from \eqref{black_lens_fan} by a change of sign in each component of $V^2$.
+For the moment, let us focus on the fan \eqref{black_lens_fan}, we will discuss other possibilities later.

 We can use the parametrization \eqref{gauge_parametrization2} with $\wb a=1$ for the constants $\gauge^I_a$ that determine the gauge in each patch, which gives

 where $\flux^I_2\in\bZ$ is a magnetic flux whereas the $\gaugeint^I_a$ are arbitrary integers.
 The $\etacoho^I_a$ that appear in the localized on-shell action \eqref{OSA_localized} are related to $\etacoho^I_1$ and $\flux^I_2$ by \eqref{special_quantization}.
 As usual, we take the supersymmetric Killing vector to be of the form